Immediate Life Support (ILS) Course

 - Explain the ABCDE approach to patient care

-On successful completion of the medical emergencies in a dental practice course, you will receive a certificate with 6 hours enhanced CPD and meets the GDC development outcomes C.
+On successful completion of the Immediate Life Support (ILS) course, you will receive a certificate with 6 hours enhanced CPD.
+This training meets the criteria for GDC development outcomes C.

 Payment & Security